-I fell in love with honeybee and beekeeping at 14 (in 1972) while boarding at a funky, tiny alternative school (it WAS the 70s . . .) down in Gold Hill (Southern Oregon).
-Quaker based school on 300 acres of grass for some cows and forest.
+I got bit by beekeeping at 14 (circa 1972) while at a funky, tiny alternative school (it was the 70s . . .) in Gold Hill (Southern Oregon).
+Quaker based school on 300 acres of grass and forest.

 Next were in-apiary classes, with a bee-proof pop up tent.
 This way, the students can be REALLY close, but have almost no risk of getting stung.
 Usually within 30 mins everyone is bare faced and next to hives with me.
 I LOVE that part!

 My career has usually involved some kind of community building and sustainability.
 After decades in the bicycle repair / service world, in 1994 I founded/ran the The Community Cycling Center followed in 2000 by starting Growing Gardens.
 Throughout have kept bees at Jean’s Farm and UBAG’s Bee Garden.

 - brings screened observation hives, so we can feel and smell the hives sweetness,

 - has a play for youth to act out

 - rescues beetrees and hives in structures

 - several CBP’s in Multnomah, Clackamas Washington and Clark Counties.

 - observation hives at Portland Waldorf and Gardner School.

 - 15 beetrees placed throughout the larger metro area